danieltuveson/simple_lang/README.md

-# dan-scheme
+# dan_basic
-An implementation of [r5rs Scheme](https://schemers.org/Documents/Standards/R5RS/HTML/) in C
+An implementation of a simple language sort of like vb.